mc-cip/spec/format_values.md

 - `installerLinux` - This is a generic installer for Linux
 - `installerGeneric` - A generic installer
 - `versionJson` - Minecraft Version JSON information, used for Frameworks
+- `compressedOverrides` - This file is a modpack overrides folder, stored as a compressed file.

 Generic Installers exist to allow Frameworks to be stored as Projects.
 If a Framework offers an installer for both Windows (e.g. .exe) and a generic jar-based installer, they should be stored as separate files with the respective `installerWin` and `installerGeneric` relations.

+The `compressedOverrides` relation allows for modpacks to be defined in the format.
+After downloading all required mods/projects for a modpack, launchers should download the file marked with `compressedOverrides`, decompress it, and copy it's contents to the Minecraft game directory.
+(TODO: move this information to Installation PR?)

 There are also some standard Framework-specific `rel` values: